zzhenglab/ai4chem/book/_build/html/_sources/lecture-07.md

 ```

 ---
+## 4. Ensembles

+Ensembles combine multiple models to improve stability and accuracy.
+Here we expand on trees with forests, simple averaging, voting, and boosting, and add **visual comparisons** to show their differences.

+---

-## 4. Compare single tree vs forest
+### 4.1 Experiment: single tree vs random forest

-We look at stability across several random splits.
-This loop keeps code short but shows the lists of scores so students can inspect them.
+We repeat training several times with different random seeds for the train/test split.
+For each split:
+- Fit a single unpruned tree.
+- Fit a random forest with 300 trees.
+- Record the test R² for both.

 ```{code-cell} ipython3
 splits = [1, 7, 21, 42, 77]